Enjoy a Taste of Spanish in Cusco, Peru

 also offered me the unique experience of joining their folk dance group for a performance during one of the many festivals in Cusco.
 All of these activities contributed invaluably to the language learning process.

-For more information I recommend the following excellent site on Spanish language study in Latin America and Spain: www.123teachme.com.
+For more information I recommend following this excellent site on Spanish language study in Latin America and Spain.